 SECTION 6.
 REMOVAL OF DIRECTORS

-Any Director may be removed from office by petition to the Board of at least 20% of the membership, followed by a two-thirds majority vote of a quorum of the voting members (two-thirds of the total membership eligible to vote, in person or by ballot) at a meeting of the membership called for that purpose.
+Any Director may be removed from office by petition to the Board of at least 20% of the membership, followed by a two-thirds majority vote of a quorum of the voting members (50% of the total membership eligible to vote, in person or by ballot) at a meeting of the membership called for that purpose.
 The vote may be made in person or by written ballot submitted to the Board in a sealed, signed, and dated envelope at the start of the meeting.
 Notice of any such meeting will include the name of the Director and the reason(s) he or she is under consideration for removal from office.

 SECTION 7.
 COMPENSATION OF DIRECTORS